albertyw/gixy/docs/en/plugins/if_is_evil.md

 ## What to do instead

+Use the "return ..." or "rewrite ... last" if it suits your needs.
+You can allocate additional locations and `map` if you want to set variables based on conditions.

-Use [`try_files`](https://nginx.org/en/docs/http/ngx_http_core_module.html#try_files) if it suits your needs.
-Use the "return ..." or "rewrite ... last" in other cases.
-In some cases, it's also possible to move ifs to server level (where it's safe as only other rewrite module directives are allowed within it).
+In some cases, it's also possible to move `if`s to server level (where it's safe as only other rewrite module directives are allowed within it).

-E.g. the following may be used to safely change location which will be used to process request:
+E.g., the following may be used to safely change location which will be used to process request:

 ```nginx
 location / {